3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Optimization of 3D Gaussian Splatting

-GaussianShader~\cite{jiang2024gaussianshader} reconstructs reflective surfaces by employing a hybrid color representation and integrating the specular GGX~\cite{walter2007microfacet} and normal estimation module, which encompasses diffuse color, direct specular reflection, and a residual color component that accounts for phenomena such as scattering and indirect light reflections.
-Also, GaussianShader introduces shading attributes and a normal-geometry consistency constraint in 3DGS during the training process.
+{GaussianShader~\cite{jiang2024gaussianshader} reconstructs reflective surfaces by employing a hybrid color representation and integrating the specular GGX~\cite{walter2007microfacet} and normal estimation module, which encompasses diffuse color, direct specular reflection, and a residual color component that accounts for phenomena such as scattering and indirect light reflections.
+The work~\cite{10.1145/3680528.3687659} introduces a local Gaussian density mixture representation that combines geometry-guided ray interpolation with neural blending and end-to-end optimization to model high-frequency view-dependent reflections and refractions.
+Although these methods effectively manage complex reflective surfaces, they unavoidably sacrifice computational efficiency relative to vanilla 3DGS.
+Recently, the work~\cite{ye20243d} proposes a deferred shading method for 3DGS, which overcomes the challenge of normal estimation for environment map reflection and demonstrates enhanced efficiency by propagating accurate normals across neighboring Gaussians and per-pixel shading in screen space.}

-Mirror-3DGS~\cite{meng2024mirror} adds a learnable mirror attribute to determine the location of mirrors and introduces a Virtual Mirrored Viewpoint to aid in the reconstruction of mirror scenes based on the original 3DGS.
-And, Spec-Gaussian~\cite{yang2024spec} replaces the original 3DGS with Anisotropic Spherical Gaussian to construct scenes with specular and anisotropic components and introduces an Anchor-based representation~\cite{lu2023scaffold} for efficiency.

-Relightable 3D Gaussian (R3DG)~\cite{gao2023relightable} represents 3D scenes using relightable points, each characterized by a normal direction, BRDF parameters, and incident lighting, where the incident lights are decomposed into global and local components with view-dependent visibilities.
-Then, a novel point-based ray-tracing technique, based on bounding volume hierarchy, is designed in R3DG for efficient visibility baking and real-time rendering with accurate shadow effects.

-DeblurGS~\cite{oh2024deblurgs} tackles the challenge of inaccurate camera poses caused by severe blur, which impedes the effectiveness of Structure-from-Motion (SfM).
-DeblurGS optimizes sharp 3D scenes by estimating the 6-Degree-of-Freedom (6-DoF) camera motion for each blurry observation and synthesizing corresponding blurry renderings.
-It also introduces a Gaussian Densification Annealing strategy for training stability.